openpnp/openpnp/Advanced-Camera-Calibration-(in-work).md

 The **Detection Diameter** spinner sets the size of the fiducial/nozzle tip that is used.
 During the calibration sequence, the operator will be instructed to set this at the appropriate time.

-Once the calibration data has been collected and processed, the **Apply Calibration** check box will automatically be selected thereby applying the calibration to the camera and enabling calibrated images to be displayed in the Camera View.
+Once the calibration data has been collected and successfully processed, the **Apply Calibration** check box will automatically be selected thereby applying the calibration to the camera and enabling corrected images to be displayed in the Camera View.
 Clearing this checkbox, results in raw images being displayed in the Camera View.

 The **Crop All Invalid Pixels <--> Show All Valid Pixels** slider at the bottom of this section allows the operator to control the cropping of invalid pixels along the edges of the calibrated camera images.
 Invalid pixels (usually displayed as black) on the edges of the image may result due to the image processing that compensates for errors in camera mounting and lens distortion.
 While mostly aesthetic, changing this setting does change the Units Per Pixel for the camera.
 Setting the slider to the far right ensures all available pixels from the camera are displayed.
 Setting the slider to the far left ensures that the edges of the image are cropped symmetrically about the reticle crosshairs so that no invalid pixels remain at the edges.
 Intermediate settings will produce results between the two extremes.